top of page

 The Cons of Woodturning

 Con Number 2; It's difficult.
 Woodturning is a difficult, challenging but not impossible craft to master.
 I often tell Students that the world would be full of Woodturners if it was easy.
 First you will need good equipment and Tools.
 Second, you will need to put in lots of time to become proficient and this is only after receiving lessons.
-Many believe that they can throw a few Euros at it and an hour or two here and there and they will magically be brilliant at it.
+Many believe that they can throw a few hundred Euro at it and an hour or two here and there and they will magically be brilliant at it.
 Unfortunately, it doesn't work like that.
 If you are up to the challenge and are willing to work through failure then Woodturning is probably right up your street and something you should pursue.
+If you want an easy hobby, then Woodturning my not be the right one for you.

 Enjoy It!